 1949 – 1959

-In the late 1940s, the logo has been modified.
+In the late 1940s, the logo was modified.
 The company entrusted the redesign to Red Lake Ojibwe Indian artist Patrick DesJarlait.
 This is how the image of a girl turned to face the viewer appeared on the label.
 She was on her knees, clutching the butter to her chest.
 The feather on her head was in the center of the letter “O” in the red lettering “LAND O’LAKES.”

 1959 – 1969